The goal of every recruiter is to select and hire the best employees possible.

 Basically how we perceive our world is based upon our understanding of it, and our connectedness to other people is typically built upon shared or common experiences, and unfortunately recruiters are not exempt.

 If left unchecked, recruiters can be guided by their biases: they can hire based on the way an applicant looks, the college they went to, the hobbies they have or the social circles they move in; none of which have any effect on a candidate’s ability to carry out the role they’re being recruited for.

 Hiring bias can also lead to selecting employees who aren’t the right fit for your company, and it can even get your company into legal trouble on the grounds of discrimination.

 Those are not the only reasons why you should do your best to reduce hiring bias at your company, though.

-Eliminating hiring bias and promoting diversity has three easy benefits:
+Eliminating hiring bias and promoting diversity & inclusion has four easy benefits:

-- Diversity brings creativity.
+- Diversity & inclusion brings creativity.
 Companies with leaders who display diverse traits are more innovative than companies whose leaders lack diversity.

-- Diversity is better for your bottom line.
+- Diversity & inclusion is better for your bottom line.
 Research suggests that companies with a diverse workforce yield 19% higher profits than those with uniform employees.